Kevlar Thread Buying Guide

 Hand Sewing and Hanging - It does not matter if the thread is soft or bonded.

-Monocord - Monocord means that the thread is made with a single ply (like fishing line) and has a coating similar to bonding.
+Monocord - Monocord means that the thread is made with a single ply and has a bonded coating.
 This gives the thread a flat, ribbon-like shape and makes it usable in double-needle machines.
-Many of our lighter weight threads use this construction.
+Some of our lighter weight threads use this construction.
 Machine sewing with monocord often requires a tensioning adjustment.

 Left Twist / Right Twist - When threads have more than one ply the plies are twisted to the left or the right.
 Unless we say otherwise our thread is left twist.
 This is because single-needle machines made for the U.S. market require left twist or monocord thread.